History of the University of Mississippi School of Pharmacy

 The University of Mississippi School of Pharmacy has evolved into one of the most productive and highest ranked pharmacy schools in the country.
 It has produced both practicing pharmacists and renowned researchers.
 It began with only a handful of students and faculty members and is now one of the crown jewels of the university.
 It consistently ranks among top programs in the country for both research and instruction.
 But perhaps its most impressive achievement is the long line of scholars and pharmacists who have advanced patient care, the profession of pharmacy and their disciplines.
 The School of Pharmacy has a vast history and has been influential not only in Oxford, but across the state and country.

 The School of Pharmacy has had tremendous leadership throughout the school’s existence.
 The University of Mississippi School of Pharmacy has been successful due to the dedication of each dean, faculty and staff members that have represented one of the most respected programs in the country.
-The School of Pharmacy is currently represented by Dr. David D. Allen, the seventh dean since the creation of the department in 1908.
+The School of Pharmacy is currently represented by Dr. Donna Strum, as she has served as interim dean since July 1, 2021.
 Below you will find the rich history of each dean and their lasting impact on the University of Mississippi School of Pharmacy.

 Click to View Information about Dean Faser